-The Planning Board finds that the required findings of Section 25-119(d) have been adequately addressed by the applicant and approves the variance to section 25-122(b)(1)(G) for the removal of one specimen tree (ST-1).
+The required findings of Section 25-119(d) have been adequately addressed by the applicant for the removal of one specimen tree (ST-1), and staff recommends approval of the variance.

-- 18. Urban Design-A consolidated storage use in the C-S-C Zone requires a DSP, pursuant to Section 27-461, Footnote 69, of the Zoning Ordinance, which also permits the use on a property located within APZ 1 or APZ 2 of the M-I-O Zone.
+14. Urban Design-A consolidated storage use in the C-S-C Zone requires a DSP, pursuant to Section 27-461, Footnote 69, of the Zoning Ordinance, which also permits the use on a property located within APZ 1 or APZ 2 of the M-I-O Zone.
 Detailed Site Plan DSP-18013 is currently under review for the proposed consolidated storage building and the retail pad site.
 The consolidated storage and retail pad site are proposed on separate parcels, with each parcel having frontage and direct access to a public street.
 However, the proposed development provides for shared internal access between the uses.
-Conformance to the regulations and requirements of the Zoning Ordinance, the Landscape Manual, and the Tree Canopy Coverage Ordinance will be further reviewed at the time of site plan. - 19.
-Planning Board Hearing-At the July 26, 2018 Planning Board hearing, the applicant proffered to communicate with Mr. McClan, an adjacent landowner, about landscaping at the time of detailed site plan.
+Conformance to the regulations and requirements of the Zoning Ordinance, the Landscape Manual, and the Tree Canopy Coverage Ordinance will be further reviewed at the time of site plan.